Grillabend: Turkish Night

 6-9pm, Food served until 8pm

 The labor shortage during West Germany's 1960s economic boom resulted in large-scale migration of Turks to Germany as Gastarbeiter (guest workers).
 Though introduced as a temporary program, approximately 5% of Germans now claim at least partial Turkish heritage.
-Join us in celebrating the diverse cultural flavors of Germany at Turkish night, with live music from Turkish saz player M. Orhan Ucer, Döner Kebab (a shaved meat sandwich), and - of course - your favorite German bratwurst and beer.
+Join us in celebrating the diverse cultural flavors of Germany at this special Turkish-themed Grillabend and Member Night.

 Blankets and chairs are welcome, but please remember that pets and outside food & drink are prohibited!